Managing People: Power-over versus Power-with

 • Blaming makes things worse.

-• We can all get trapped by thinking and behavior that prevents change.
+• We can all get trapped by thinking and behaviour that prevents change.

 • All people have strengths and resources, both known and unknown to them.